alireza-taher/cbh/Refactoring.md

 ## Your Explanation Here

 1. Replace the second if-else block with a single if-not block, making it easier to read.

+2. Move a part of code that processes event to an function called get_event_candidate to return a candidate based on event state.
+Also remove if-else block as it's unneccessary now.

+3. Move a part of code that modifies the candidate based on its type and value to a function called format_candidate.